Compared to other Dutch cities, Apeldoorn is surprisingly different. It offers a peacefulness with its extensive woods surrounding the city.

 and many more

 A great place for international students

-Apeldoorn is easily accessible by train from within The Netherlands and abroad: It has a direct connection to the international train to Germany, Belgium and France.
+Apeldoorn is easily accessible by train from anywhere in The Netherlands, but also has a direct connection to the international train network going to Germany, Belgium and France.

 There is a direct train connection between Schiphol Airport and Apeldoorn station.

 Things to do in Apeldoorn